Rhythmosaic presents Seminar: Nov 10, 2016

 conference from 20 to 22 May 2016 at mac Birmingham.

-The conference will feature: key speeches by Akram Khan, Naseem Khan,
+The conference featured: key speeches by Akram Khan, Naseem Khan,

 Shobana Jeyasingh and others, the impressive visions and aspirations of

 dancers currently inscribing their imprint on South Asian dance such as